 * While this certificate program is titled Teaching English as a Foreign Language, or TEFL, the training provided is also appropriate for prospective trainees in Teaching English as a Second Language (TESL), or Teaching English to Speakers of Other Languages (TESOL).
 See the Frequently Asked Questions (FAQs) for more information on the difference between TESL, TESOL, and TEFL.

-Click HERE to apply to join the Spring 2015 semester program class.
+Click HERE to apply to join the Fall 2015 semester program class.